rodighiero/DH2019/README.md

 ```
 P.S.
 "Advisors has to be renamed with a more generic authors"

-The docs-XXX.json is then parsed collecting texts by author and running text analysis to create different metrics.
+The docs-XXX.json is then loaded and parsed in the _analysis.js_, collecting texts by author and running text analysis to create different metrics.
 To run the analysis type:
 `node analysis`

 The analysis produced the _advisors.json_ (to be renamed _authors.json_), which is an array of obejcts composed in this form: